yceruto/behat-extension/README.md

   Scenario: Edit a blog post with invalid date
     Given I get a blog post with id "1"
-    And I set a published date "2021-01-01"
+    And I set a published date "3024-01-01"
-    Then an exception should be thrown with message "The published date must be in the future."
+    Then an exception should be thrown with message "The published date must be in the past."
 ```

 > [!NOTE]